niloypaul12/niloypaul12/README.md

 - 👋 Hi, I’m @niloypaul12
-- 👀 I’m interested in Web Development
+- 👀 I’m learning Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I have Python learnings
 - 💞️ I’m looking to collaborate on web Development
 - 📫 How to reach me : niloypaul0763@gmail.com